You might not know this, but dog allergies are one of the top reasons dogs are euthanized …

 # 1 Colostrum And Dog Allergies

 Research shows PRP helps improve allergy symptoms.
-It does this by changing the immune response to allergens.
+It does this by changing the way the immune system responds to allergens.
 PRP can inhibit immune cells that ramp up allergic reactions.
 It can also help create immune cells (helper T-cells and suppressor T-cells) that suppress and switch off the immune response.
 PRP is also anti-inflammatory and can reduce histamine that triggers allergic reactions.

 Colostrum works especially well with environmental allergies and seasonal allergies.